kammitama5/kammitama5.github.io/_posts/2022-03-19-Saturday-March-19th.md

 far above the X-axis?
 - Seven: The first day of class, a teacher divides a zoom room into a number of breakout rooms (k).
 On the next day, she divides the class differently, this time into ```k+1``` rooms (such that none are empty).
 Show that there are at least two kids that are in smaller groups on the second day than on the first day.
-This is a potential function proof.
+(Hint: This is a potential function proof.)
 - Kind of eight: He had a whole bunch of puzzle slides, which he briefly powered through after giving the talk, and there was one on stacks of chips, but I didn't really have the time to process that one.
 It seems like an awesome book and I was signed up for the puzzles almost immediately.